StoicPerlman/binance-db/README.md

 # Binance DB

-A local cache for binance data, stored in Postgress
+A local cache for binance data, stored in Postgres

 ## Setup